 64%Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

 This is a comprehensive EC2 reference with excellent actionable code examples in both CLI and Python.
-However, it's overly long for a skill file, including conceptual explanations Claude doesn't need and reference tables that could be externalized.
-The workflow guidance is present but lacks explicit validation checkpoints for multi-step operations.
+However, it's overly verbose for a skill file, including conceptual explanations Claude doesn't need and lacking the progressive disclosure structure that would make it more token-efficient.
+The workflow clarity could be improved with explicit validation steps for multi-step operations.

 Suggestions

-Remove or drastically reduce the Core Concepts section - Claude knows what AMIs, security groups, and instance types are
+Remove or drastically reduce the Core Concepts section - Claude knows what AMIs, security groups, and instance types are.
+Keep only project-specific conventions if any.

-Add explicit validation steps to workflows, e.g., 'Verify security group was created: aws ec2 describe-security-groups --group-ids sg-xxx' before proceeding to launch
+Add explicit validation checkpoints to multi-step workflows, e.g., 'Verify security group created: aws ec2 describe-security-groups --group-ids sg-xxx' before proceeding to launch.

 | Dimension | Reasoning | Score |